kigster/datadog-statsd-schema/README.md

 ### Defining Schema

 Below is an example where we configure the gem by creating a schema using the provided DSL.
-This can be a single global schema or assigned to a specific Statsd Sender, although you can have any number of Senders of type `Datadog::Statsd::Sender` that map to a new connection and new defaults.
+This can be a single global schema or assigned to a specific Statsd Sender, although you can have any number of Senders of type `Datadog::Statsd::Schema::Emitter` that map to a new connection and new defaults.

 ```ruby
   require 'datadog/statsd'